-The top export destinations for Spanish businessmen are: France, Germany, Italy, Portugal and United Kingdom, while countries such as Germany, France, China, Italy and the Netherlands are representing the top import countries.
+The top export destinations for Spanish businessmen are: France, Germany, Italy, Portugal and United Kingdom, while countries such as Germany, France, China, Italy and the Netherlands arepresent the top import countries.
 Nearly 70% of the Spanish export goods and products that were traded in 2016 were sold on other European markets, while 11.2% were traded on the Asian markets.

 The financial crisis experienced throughout the European Union affected the Spanish exports as well and they decreased from $285 billion in 2008 to $215.7 billion in 2009, while the imports followed the same trend, decreasing from $415.5 billion in 2008 to $293.2 billion in 2009.

 For example, in 2016, the value of the imports increased by 1,4% compared to 2015.
 Also, in 2016, the export activities increased by 29% compared to 2009, when the country was affected by the economic crisis.
 In 2016, the value of the Spanish exports was situated at $287.8 billion, which represented an increase of 3.5% compared with the previous year.

 More details on the import/export activities in Spain are available below:

+If you are interested in opening a company in Spain dealing with import/export activities, you may address to one of our Spanish attorneys, who will help you register it and begin your economic activity.
 A foreign investor who has already set up a company and wants to extend his/her activity in other countries, like Spain, will discover important opportunities, but it is recommended to know information on the local laws related to the trading sector before starting your expansion and our law firm in Spain may help you with in-depth advice and legal assistance.

 At the same time, it is recommended to study the characteristics of the local markets and the customers’ needs.
-If you choose to import goods from another EU country, like Spain, a customs entry is not required because the EU countries have a special import legislation, but there are certain restrictions.
-For more details about the rules for importing/exporting activities in Spain, you may contact our law firm in Spain.
+If you choose to import goods from another EU country, like Spain, the customs entry is not required because the EU countries have a special import legislation, but there are certain restrictions.
+For more details on the rules for importing/exporting activities in this country, you may contact our law firm in Spain.